bolknote/itertools/README.md

     echo $element;
 }
 ```
-Compared to the itertools package, this implementation includes standard Python functions such as `enumerate` and `xrange`.
+Compared to the itertools package, this implementation includes standard Python functions such as `enumerate` and `range`.